TheCouponBureau-org/basket-validation-function/java/Readme.Java.md

 This method:

 - accepts a list of scanned GS1 strings
-- calls TCB `retailer/redeem` and returns only coupons present in `newly_redeemed`
-- sends `no_purchase_requirement = "yes"` to avoid returning purchase requirement data from TCB
 - returns `gs1` and `base_gs1`
-- if a scanned code is `16` digits, it is sent in its own redemption call
+- if a scanned code is a valid serialized GS1, it is parsed locally with no TCB call
+- if concatenated serialized GS1s are provided, each serialized GS1 is parsed locally with no TCB call
+- only `16` digit scanned codes are sent to TCB `retailer/redeem`
-- if a scanned code is longer than `40` characters, it is sent in its own redemption call
+- each `16` digit scanned code is sent in its own redemption request
-- all other scanned codes are grouped into batches of `15` per redemption call
 - all redemption calls run in parallel
-- uses `newly_redeemed` from the TCB response
-- returns only the serialized `gs1` and associated `base_gs1`
+- TCB calls send `no_purchase_requirement = "yes"` to avoid returning purchase requirement data
+- for TCB calls, only coupons present in `newly_redeemed` are returned
 - does not return `purchase_requirement`

 Example: